Interfacing with sql databases with Qt5

 1) behave as an item that can be checked and unchecked (I believe it was this discussion that led me to this insight).
 The flags() function basically determines how items recorded in the QSqlTableModel can be manipulated (see this list of possible flags).
 We want to re-implement this function to make sure that items that correspond to our ‘pretend boolean’ can be checked or unchecked by the user.
 This can be achieved quite easily:

-In the code snippet above, we make the assumption that our ‘pretend boolean’ is always recorded in the seventh column of our sql table.
-This may of course be different in your case.
-All we do is to check whether the current index being accessed exists in the seventh column.
+As mentioned previously, in the code snippet above we assume that our ‘pretend boolean’ is recorded in the seventh column of our sql table.
+We therefore check whether the current index being accessed exists in the seventh column.
 If yes, then we communicate to the program that the item at this index should be checkable by the user (we also make sure that we return all flags that are set by default).
 If no, then we revert to the default behaviour of the

 QSqlTableModel::flags() member function.